 If the sale is confirmed by the court, an order must be entered, directing the referees to execute conveyances and take securities pursuant to such sale, which they are hereby authorized to do.
 Such order may also give directions to them respecting the disposition of the proceeds of the sale.
-If the purchaser, after the confirmation of the sale, refuses to pay the amount of his bid, the referees may again sell the property at any time to the highest bidder, and if any loss is occasioned thereby the referees may recover the amount of such loss and the cost from the bidder so refusing, or the referees, without making a resule, may maintain an action against the purchaser forthe amount of his bid.
+If the purchaser, after the confirmation of the sale, refuses to pay the amount of his bid, the referees may again self the property at any time to the highest bidder, and if any loss is occasioned thereby the referees may recover the amount of such loss and the cost from the bidder so refusing, or the referees, without making a resule, may remintain an action agains) the purchaser for the amount of his kid.

 Comment.
-The portion of former Section 785 providing for the courtordered consummation of sale is continued in Section 873.750(a).
+The portion of former Section 785 providing for the courtordered consummation of sale is continued in Section 373.750(a).
 The portion authorizing the order to give directions concerning the disposition of proceeds is continued in Section 873.750(b).
-The portion of former Section 785 relating to refusal of the purchaser to deliver the proceeds is continued in Section 873.760. -20Conticled to a shure of the property, or an incumbrancer entitled to have his lien paid out of the sale, becomes a purchaser, the referees may take his receipt for so much of the proceeds of the sale as be-
+The portion of former Section 785 relating to refusal of the purchaser to deliver the proceeds is continued in Section 873.760. -20- have his lien paid out of the ade, becomes a purchaser, the referees may take his receipt for so meets of the proceeds of the sale as belongs to him.

 Comment.
-The substance of former Section 786 is continued in Section 873.770.
+The substance of former Section 766 is continued in Section 873.770.

-787. - county where the premises are situated, and shall be a bar against all persons interested in the property in any way who shall have been named as parties in the action, and against all such - parties and persons as were unknown, if the summons was served by publication, and against - all persons claiming under them, or either of them, and against all persons having unrecorded - deeds or liens at the commencement of the action.
+787. - county where the premises are situated, and shall be a bar against all persons interested in the ALL IN property in any way who shall have been named as parties in the action, and against all such · parties and persons as were unknown, if the summons was served by publication, and against . all persons claiming under them, or either of them; and against all persons having unrecorded · deeds or liens at the commencement of the action.